Biden vows to keep running as signs point to rapidly eroding support for him on Capitol Hill

 “Just as we beat Donald Trump in 2020, we’re going to beat him again in 2024,” said Biden, who told participants that he would not be dragged out of the race.
 Harris added: “We will not back down.
 We will follow our president’s lead.
 We will fight, and we will win.”

-White House press secretary Karine Jean-Pierre was asked during her briefing with reporters a short time later whether Biden would consider stepping down.
+White House press secretary Karine Jean-Pierre was asked during her briefing with reporters whether Biden would consider stepping down.
 “Absolutely not,” she said.

 “I cannot lay out something that would change the president’s mind," Jean-Pierre said about Biden continuing to seek a second term.
 She added that he “is clear-eyed.
 And he is staying in the race.”

-The House Democratic leadership planned an evening call, and the Leadership Now Project, a group of business executives, academics and thought leaders, said in a letter that the “threat of a second Trump term” is great enough that Biden should “pass the torch of this year’s presidential nomination to the next generation of highly capable Democrats.”
+The Leadership Now Project, a group of business executives, academics and thought leaders, said in a letter that the “threat of a second Trump term” is great enough that Biden should “pass the torch of this year’s presidential nomination to the next generation of highly capable Democrats.”

 Trump’s campaign issued a statement noting that “every Democrat” now calling on the president “to quit was once a supporter of Biden.”